General Motors T platform (RWD)

 The General Motors T-car was a platform designation for a worldwide series of rear-wheel drive, unibody subcompact cars.
-It was GM's first attempt to develop a small car to be sold internationally with engineering assistance from Isuzu Motors of Japan, and GM's Opel Division of Germany.
-GM's European Divisions Vauxhall, Opel, and Australian Division Holden were already producing small vehicles for their respective local markets, but subcompact car production wasn't being done by GM in North America until the introduction of the Vega earlier.
+It was General Motors' first attempt to develop a small car to be sold internationally with engineering assistance from Isuzu of Japan and GM's Opel Division of Germany.
+GM's European divisions Vauxhall and Opel, and Australian division Holden were already producing small vehicles for their respective local markets, but subcompact car production wasn't being done by GM in North America until the introduction of the Vega earlier.
 Subcompacts from international divisions were being offered in North America as captive imports.

-The platform was superseded by GM T platform (FWD).